Why We Choose Glass Jars for Tallow Skincare (and Skip Plastic & Tin)

 Why does The Tallow Pantry use glass jars instead of plastic?

-Tin and aluminium containers can react with natural fats unless they’re lined.
-Many linings contain synthetic coatings, which can undermine the simplicity of a traditional product like tallow.
+Tin and aluminium can react with natural fats unless lined.
+Many linings contain synthetic coatings, which can undermine the simplicity of a traditional product.

 Is glass more sustainable than plastic?

 Glass is endlessly recyclable and easier to reuse at home.
-While no packaging is perfect, glass aligns best with our values of longevity, reuse, and thoughtful consumption.
+While no packaging is perfect, glass aligns best with our values of longevity and our approach to sustainability.

 Do you offer a jar return or refill program?

 Not at this stage.
-As a small-batch business, we’re mindful of what’s practical and sustainable.
-A return-and-reuse system is something we’d love to explore in the future.
+As a small-batch brand, we’re mindful of what’s genuinely sustainable.
+A refill option is something we’d love to explore in the future when it can be done well.

 0 comments